JingboYang/SimpleAudioRecognition/README.md

  * C translation of the Python project managed by Visual Studio ([here](https://github.com/CaptainPenguins/SimpleAudioRecognition/tree/master/VisualStudioProject))
  * Other Python utilities that we have used ([here](https://github.com/CaptainPenguins/SimpleAudioRecognition/tree/master/MicroblazePlotTools))

- A short document outlining all components of our design is [DesignTree](https://github.com/CaptainPenguins/SimpleAudioRecognition/blob/master/DesignTree.md)
+ [DesignTree](https://github.com/CaptainPenguins/SimpleAudioRecognition/blob/master/DesignTree.md) is a document outlining all of our design components.
+You can also find a [formal report](https://github.com/CaptainPenguins/SimpleAudioRecognition/blob/master/doc/FinalReport.pdf) for the project.

 ## Contributors